Burst-Statistics/burst/readme.txt

 Burst Statistics provides an Analytics Dashboard with anonymized data that is yours, and yours alone.
 = What is Cookieless tracking? =
 Burst Statistics can be used without setting cookies or storing data in browsers.
 This, however, can affect accuracy; that's why a hybrid option is possible with cookies after consent.
 Read more about [Cookieless tracking](https://burst-statistics.com/definition/what-is-cookieless-tracking/).
+= Does it affect perfomance? =
+Burst Statistics uses an endpoint to minimize requests during sessions, minimizing performance issues.
+For the best performance you can always use our 'Turbo Mode' which loads Burst in the footer, using the defer attribute.
 = Do you mind if I give feedback about the product? = We really want your feedback, please use the "Useful Links" section to get in contact.
 We'd like to develop this together.
 = Is there a Pro version? =
 Not...yet.

 == Change log ==
+= 1.2.0 =
+* Feature: Introducing defer/footer as option
+* Feature: Introducing new tracking method
+* Improvement: Feedback notices

 = 1.1.5 =
 * Improvement: Changed from .less to .scss because WordPress also uses .scss
 * Improvement: Update option autoload turned off on front end for better performance